tbensky/iCanText/README.md

 Sometimes while texting, it takes me 3-4 tries to get **one word** typed properly.
 I recall once when in a car, I was asked by the driver to send a text to some friends we were on our way to meet.
 Between my lack of texting skills and the vibration of the car, I got so frustrated that I gave up and tossed my phone into the back seat.

-The word suggestions built in to the keyboard rarely help me.
+The word suggestions built in to the keyboard rarely help me and I feel pressured by them.
 Sometimes it will "correct" a word into 3 smaller nonsensical words, that I then have to delete.
 The suggestion mechanism also usually misses when I need an apostrophe after something like `we` to get a `we'll` vs `well`.
 Again, I need to delete this all to continue and it takes me forever to put in the contraction myself.
 This is very frustrating.
-I can't seem to get used to using the suggested words anyway, as I'm so focused on what I am reaching out to with my index finger, that I never look at the word suggestion bar.
+I can't seem to get used to using the suggested words anyway, as I'm so focused on what I am reaching out to with my index finger.
+I almost never look at the word suggestion bar.
 I've tried gboard and tracing words on their keyboard.
 It's a cool idea, but didn't help me at all.
 And for some reason, I don't like talking to my device (as in Siri, speed to text, etc.).

-Indeed for me, texting simiple remains a frustrating and laborious, but necessary and required task.
+Indeed for me, texting simiple remains a frustrating and laborious, but necessary and required part of life.

 Thus `iCanText` was born.
 It has larger keys to make a larger target for my index finger.
 It uses gestures to help me along and has separate gesture-triggered keyboards for symbols and numbers.
 Instead of predicting words, it predicts the _next letter_, which seems more useful for the letter-by-letter nature of texting.